WoNoMute/wonomute.github.io/_directory/ximena-alarcon.md

 layout: post
 permalink: /directory-of-wonomute/ximena-alarcon/
 image: /assets/directory/ximena-alarcon-cropped.jpg
-excerpt: <strong>Ximena Alarcón</strong> is a sound artist researcher interested in listening to interstices such as dreams, underground public transport, and the migratory context.
+excerpt: <strong>Ximena Alarcón</strong> is a sound artist researcher interested in listening to interstices:\ dreams, underground public transport, and the migratory context.
 Her research focuses on the creation of sonic telematic performances using Deep Listening , telematic improvisation, and interfaces for relational listening.
 comments: false
 ---